 A tribute to the ultra talent Whitney Houston, with reading from Kahlil Gibran’s The Prophet.

-With honest, compassionate talk about addiction, theory on why it is prevalent in creative people, healing.
+Includes an honest compassionate talk about addiction, theory on why it is prevalent in creative people, healing.

 “Joy” Whitney Houston